tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/spain.rst

 Spanish Chart of Accounts
 =========================

-In Odoo, there are several Spanish Chart of Accounts that are available by default:
+In CoquiAPPs, there are several Spanish Chart of Accounts that are available by default:

 - PGCE PYMEs 2008
 - PGCE Completo 2008